westonkl/InterviewPrep/README.md

 - Creating a RESTful API
 - Web applications (with persistent memory)
 - SQL analysis (tableau, powerbi)
-- Contributing to open source projects
+- Contributing to [open source](https://github.com/firstcontributions/first-contributions) projects - look for good first issue tags

 - I would suggest using the book Cracking the Coding Interview for technical practice